minghust/LeetCodeSolutions/README.md

 # LeetCode Online Judge
-Practice coding in this year.<br \>
+Practice coding in this year.

 [LeetCode Online Judge](https://leetcode.com/)

 ### Solutions and Problems
-Folders named after problems.<br \>
+Folders named after problems.

-Under each folder named "solution.c" and "problem.txt" are where solutions and problem in.
+Under each folder named "solution" and "problem" are where solutions and problems in.